georgexyz19/georgexyz.com/content/posts/django-model-python-descriptor.md

 ```

 The `DeferredAttribute` descriptor class is defined in db.models.query_utils.py
-file L124.
+file L116.
 The code for the class is not long, and they are shown below.
-The instance and cls in `__get__` method will be a book instance and class will
+The instance and cls in `__get__` method will be a book instance and cls will
 be Book class.
 The code in `__get__` method shows the subtle differences
 between `__dict__` attribute and `getattr` (search tree).